-In this section, we present the underlying theoretical setting for Tikhonov regularization-based denoising by the proposed JFRT.
-In doing so, we first present some properties of fractional Laplacians and define joint fractional Laplacian, then we introduce a fractional variation measure, and show the connection of Tikhonov regularization with joint fractional Laplacians.
-These are then used to derive regularization-based denoising by JFRT and to find the optimal filter in fractional time-vertex domains.
+Here, we develop the underlying theory for Tikhonov regularization-based denoising by the proposed JFRT\@.
+We first present some properties of fractional Laplacians and define joint fractional Laplacian.
+Then, we introduce a fractional variation measure and show the connection of Tikhonov regularization with joint fractional Laplacians.
+These are used to derive regularization-based denoising by JFRT and to find the optimal filter in JFRT domains.

-\subsection{Graph, Time and Joint Fractional Laplacians}
+\subsection{Graph, Time, and Joint Fractional Laplacians}

-Let us first remember the definitions of edge derivative and graph gradient.
-In the graph Laplacian approach, for a graph signal $\mathbf{x} \in \mathbb{R}^N$, the edge derivative with respect to the edge $e = (m,n)$ at vertex $m$ can be given as \cite{loukas16jft,shuman13emerging}: where $\mathbf{A}$ is the adjacency matrix of the given graph.
-Then the graph gradient of $\mathbf{x}$ at vertex $m$ can also be given as \cite{loukas16jft,shuman13emerging}:
+Let us first remember the edge derivative and graph gradient definitions.
+In the graph Laplacian approach, for a graph signal $\mathbf{x} \in \mathbb{R}^N$, the edge derivative with respect to the edge $e = (m,n)$ at vertex $m$ can be given as~\cite{shuman13emerging,loukas16jft}: where $\mathbf{A}$ is the adjacency matrix of the given graph.
+Then the graph gradient of $\mathbf{x}$ at vertex $m$ can also be given as~\cite{shuman13emerging,loukas16jft}: